szstonelee/gointernal/string.md

 }
 ```

-In the above example, if b is assigned with a big string, e.g. one million length string, in f(), there is no one more million char be allocated for s.
+In the above example, if b is assigned with a big string, e.g. one million length string, in f(), there is no one more million char allocated for s.

 b and s share the same underlying array of char.